 Urban Growth Boundary.
-A boundary which identifies urbanizable lands to be planned and serviced to support urban development densities, and which separates urbanizable lands from rural lands.
+A boundary which identifies urban and urbanizable lands needed during the 20-year planning period to be planned and serviced to support urban development densities, and which separates urban and urbanizable lands from rural lands.

 Urban Reserve.
-An area adjacent to the present urban growth boundary that would provide priority locations for any future urban growth boundary amendments.
-Urban reserves are intended to provide cities, counties, other service providers, and both urban and rural land owners with a greater degree of certainty regarding future regional urban form than presently exists.
-Whereas the urban growth boundary describes an area needed to accommodate the urban growth forecasted over a twenty year period, the urban reserves describe an area capable of accommodating the growth expected for an additional 30 years.
-Therefore, the urban growth boundary and the urban reserves together provide the region with a 50-year planning area.
+An area adjacent to the present urban growth boundary defined to be a priority location for any future urban growth boundary amendments when needed.
+Urban reserves are intended to provide cities, counties, other service providers, and both urban and rural land owners with a greater degree of certainty regarding future regional urban form.
+Whereas the urban growth boundary describes an area needed to accommodate the urban growth forecasted over a twenty year period, the urban reserves estimate the area capable of accommodating the growth expected for an additional 30 years.